Davon Morgan

-Davon Morgan (born January 28, 1989) is an American football safety for the Richmond Roughriders of the American Arena League (AAL).
+Davon Morgan (born January 28, 1989) is an American college football coach and former safety.
+He is the head football coach for Bluefield State University, a position he has held since 2024.
 He played college football at Virginia Tech.

 Professional career

-Morgan had only started one full year (23 Overall Starts) for the Hokies and that made NFL Scouts doubt him as an NFL ready player.
-However, in that one year he put together 5 Interceptions, 82 Total Tackles (53 Solo Tackles), 4 Pass-Breakups, 9 Passes Defended, 1 Fumble Recovery, 1 Forced Fumble, 5 Tackle for Loss, and 1 Blocked Punt.
+Morgan had only started one full year (23 overall starts) for the Hokies.
+However, in that one year he put together 5 interceptions, 82 total tackles (53 solo tackles), 4 pass breakups, 9 passes defended, 1 fumble recovery, 1 forced fumble, 5 tackle for loss, and 1 blocked punt.

 New York Jets

 In May 2011, Morgan signed with the New York Jets as an undrafted free agent.
 He was later waived September 2, 2011.